How to Become a Freelance Writer: 6 Tips From a $200K Earner

-How to Become a Freelance Writer: A Step-by-Step Guide
+How to Become a Freelance Writer in 6 Easy Steps

 After building a six-figure freelance writing career, Holly received thousands of questions from aspiring writers looking to build a career online.
-Armed with years of experience and lessons learned through trial and error, she created her course, Earn More Writing, to help writers uplevel their freelance business.
+Armed with years of experience and lessons learned through trial and error, she created her course, Earn More Writing, to help writers uplevel their freelance businesses and blogging careers.

 Since her course launch, she’s helped teach hundreds of people how to become a freelance writer so they could make money online when they were away home.
 If you aspire to make an income as a freelance writer, here are eight steps you can take to get started.

 1. Narrow your focus